Welcome to Urgyen Samten Ling Gonpa

 now safely tucked away

-as we explore our options for a new space in 2024!
+as we explore our options in 2024!

 We will continue to offer our Sunday Chenrezig practice followed by puja